-Make sure to do it moderately, of course.
-Consider applying this style through accessories: chairs with black fabric or a dark-stained wooden table.
-You can also paint your interior with a rich, high-contrast colour to add warmth and character to your log cabin interior design.
+Consider applying this style through accessories.
+Chairs with black fabric or a dark stained wooden table are two great examples of this.
+You can also paint your interior with a rich and high-contrast colour to add warmth and character to your log cabin interior design!

 3. Pale Monochromatic

-The trend of creating pale-coloured, monochromatic rooms transcends the new year, with its popularity centring around it’s cosy and classy vibe.
+The cosy and classy vibe of the pale-coloured, monochromatic trend is still very loved today.
 Furniture pieces, floors, walls, and fabrics in taupe, grey or white shades add a calm and soothing mood to any interior setting.

-However, applying this style in your log cabin or summerhouse can show a lack of excitement.
+However, this can sometimes cause a lack of excitement within the design.
+Sometimes appearing bland or dull.
 So, you can try and incorporate other log cabin interior design styles if you are planning to use the pale monochromatic approach.

 4. Structured Simplicity

-The combination of comfort and minimalism with a composed and structured style will make a great design trend this 2020.
-It is all about making your outdoor room feel safe, and inviting at the same time.
+This style involves a combination of comfort and minimalism whilst being composed and structured.
+It is all about making your outdoor room feel safe and inviting at the same time.

-If you are considering grey, this design’s new neutrals will be warming, aiming to create a calm yet uplifting retreat from the outside world.
+If you are considering grey, this design’s neutrals will be warming.
+With the aim to create a calm yet uplifting retreat from the outside world.
 Use it in your log cabin by employing soft and neutral hues, as well as pared-back pieces to portray simplicity.